calimero-archive/docs/docs/getting_started/explorer.md

 ## Transactions

-Transactions provides data and insights into transaction activities, your method call from one account to the other, transaction hash, transaction status, related to network activity.
+Transactions page provides data and insights into transaction activities, your method call from one account to the other, transaction hash, transaction status, related to network activity.

 ![](../../static/img/transaction.png)